Brokeback Mountain: Critical response

 The film was picked as one of the 400 nominated films for the American Film Institute list AFI's 100 Years...100 Movies (10th Anniversary Edition).
 Entertainment Weekly put it on its end-of-the-decade, best-of list.
 In a 2016 international poll conducted by BBC, Brokeback Mountain was ranked the 40th greatest film since 2000.
 In 2019, The Guardian ranked the film 66th in its 100 best films of the 21st century list.
+In 2025, the film ranked number 17 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 30 on the "Readers' Choice" edition of the list.

 Legal issues

 On January 6, 2006, Utah Jazz owner Larry H. Miller removed the film from theaters at the Jordan Commons entertainment complex in Sandy, Utah.
 Miller said the film's content had no resemblance of a traditional family, which he believed is "dangerous".
 Focus Features threatened legal action and announced it would no longer do business with him.

 On March 23, 2006, Randy Quaid, who portrayed Joe Aguirre in the film, filed a lawsuit against Focus Features for misrepresenting Brokeback Mountain as "a low-budget, art house film with no prospect of making any money", in order to secure his role for a cheaper rate.
 On May 4, Quaid's publicist said he dropped the lawsuit as the company agreed to pay him a settlement; the company denies this, however.